googleapis/java-spanner-jdbc/samples/quickperf/readme.md

 ```

 ## Authentification
-It is recommended to use a service accounts otherwise larger scale tests will run into quota limitations
+It is recommended to use a service account, otherwise larger scale tests will run into quota limitations

 Set active auth to service account:
 ```